How to Lose Your Job by Supporting Palestine [UNLOCKED]

 And I think this really caught them off guard.

-I guess we're going to fight back to make sure that this doesn't happen to anybody else.
+I guess, we're going to fight back to make sure that this doesn't happen to anybody else.
+Yeah.

 Janan, can I drill down on the meeting?

-Because the fact that they asked about like your heritage in very direct ways, I was an employment lawyer, and this just, it just feels so obviously illegal that I have to ask more questions about it.
+Because the fact that they asked about like your heritage in very direct ways I was an employment lawyer and this just it just feels so obviously illegal that I have to ask more questions about it's like did they look at what is illegal and be like we're gonna do that we're gonna break the law today right

-Hot legal tip: when you're about to fire someone, don't start talking about their like demographic qualities in the meeting.
+we're gonna get our asses sued hot legal tip when you're about to fire someone don't start talking about their like demographic qualities in the meeting

 And I did have my guard down.

-And I was like, these are people that I worked with like for three months that I have a personal relationship with.
+And I was like, these are people that I worked with for three months that I have a personal relationship with.
+Yeah.

 I'm going to explain myself.